 Kor was a legendary but disgraced Klingon, managing to survive so long as a warrior he was going senile.
 Taking command of a damaged vessel with no living crew left, he singlehandedly destroyed/delayed a Jem'Hadar squadron from overtaking the Klingon task force they were chasing.
-This was deemed so impressive by the Klingons on the ship he'd been serving on (even Martok, who'd hated the man) that they all broke out in song.
+This was deemed so impressive by the Klingons on the ship he'd been serving on (even Martok, who hated the man) that they all broke out in song, save Martok because he still hated the man.
 Truly a warrior's death.

 Eddington single handedly master minded a scheme to save his people AFTER his whole Face-Heel Turn—not to mention being captured and imprisoned by Starfleet—and then went down fighting to ensure that everyone escaped.

 In an alternate timeline in Star Trek: The Next Generation, the Enterprise is being attacked by three Klingon warbirds; Riker states that they can outrun them, but Picard orders the ship to stand fast and fight the Klingons so as to allow the past Enterprise to escape.
 Prompts the famous line, "Let us make sure history never forgets.
 The name.
 ENTERPRISE!"

 The Battlestar Galactica is being pummelled to oblivion by Cylon Basestars....when suddenly the far more badass Battlestar Pegasus shows up and starts stomping on the Cylons.
 The ship is destroyed taking out the last Cylon ships so that Galactica can escape.
 Possibly the most Awesome Moment of Awesome on that show.